liuhaozhe6788/voice-cloning-collab/README.md

 # Real-Time Voice Cloning v2

 ### What is this?
 It is an improved version of [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning).
-Our emotion voice cloning implementation is [here](https://github.com/liuhaozhe6788/voice-cloning-collab/tree/add_emotion)!

 ## Installation
 1. Install [ffmpeg](https://ffmpeg.org/download.html#get-packages).
 This is necessary for reading audio files.